andym388/andym388/README.md

 ### Hi there and welcome to my GitHub page 👋

 My current aspiration is to be the Web Development Advocate in the transformation of business data and processes to the application platform of my parent company.<br>
-My hobby is to continously upgrade my home computer hardware, O/S and networking environment for experimentation with virtualisation, networking, security, software development and trending technologies.<br>
+My hobby is to continously upgrade my home computer hardware, O/S and networking environment for experimentation with virtualisation, networking, security, databases, software development and trending technologies.<br>

 ---